9 x 6, 348 p. paperback

 The Dennis Miller Show.

-2009 Gold Metal Winner from the Military Writers Society of America!
+2009 Gold Medal Winner from the Military Writers Society of America!

 SSgt Aaron D. Allmon II grew up in San Antonio, Texas, and joined the U.S. Air Force in 1995.
 He has served in Kosovo, Bosnia, Afghanistan, Iraq, and helped provide humanitarian relief after the tsunami in Indonesia and after earthquakes in Pakistan.
 His photographs can be found on the official web site of the U.S. Air Force (www.af.mil) and on Washington DC Metro train station walls.
 The cover photo of this book was taken on a very cold morning in Iraq before departing on a long foot patrol.
 SSgt Allmon is currently working for The Joint POW/MIA Accounting Command at Hickam Air Force Base, Hawaii.
 He can be contacted at firstname.lastname@example.org.